testla-project/testla-screenplay-playwright-js/README.md

 // or with options BrowseTheWeb.as(actor).fill('mySelector', 'myInput', { hasText: 'myText', subSelector: ['mySubSelector', { hasText: 'anotherText' } ]});
 ```

+### getCookies(urls?: string | string[] | undefined)

+Get the cookies of the current browser context.
+If no URLs are specified, this method returns all cookies.
+If URLs are specified, only cookies that affect those URLs are returned.

+### getLocalStorageItem(key: string)

+Get a local storage item specified by the given key.

+### getSessionStorageItem(key: string)

+Get a session storage item specified by given key.

 #### goto(url: string)